Stationary coalescing walks on the lattice: Introduction

-Damron and Hanson built a theory of generalized Busemann functions in first-passage percolation~\citep{MR3152744}.
-Theirs and previous work are summarized in the survey by \citet{auffinger_50_2015}.
-Associated with each direction $u \in S^1$, they construct a stationary function $B_u(x,y)$ called a reconstructed Busemann function.
-By constructing the geodesics associated with these reconstructed Busemann functions, they obtain a directed geodesic graph $G_u$ with vertices in $\Z^2$ such that \begin{enumerate} \item each directed path is a geodesic, \item If $x \to y$ in $G_u$ then $B_u(x,y) = T(x,y)$, \item $G_u$ has no circuits even as an undirected graph, \item each vertex has out degree $1$. \end{enumerate} The edges of this directed graph are the analogs of our arrow configurations $\{\alpha(T^z \w)\}$.
-They then show that under the upward finite-energy assumption \citep{auffinger_differentiability_2013}, the geodesic graph coalesces almost surely.
+Damron and Hanson built a theory of generalized Busemann functions in first-passage percolation~\citep{MR3152744}. \arjunnotes{Theirs and previous work are summarized in the survey by \citet{auffinger_50_2015}.}Associated with each direction $u \in S^1$, they construct a stationary function $B_u(x,y) \colon \Z^2 \times \Z^2 \to \R$ called a reconstructed Busemann function.
+By building geodesics associated with these reconstructed Busemann functions, they obtain a directed geodesic graph $G_u$ with vertices in $\Z^2$ such that \begin{enumerate} \item each directed path on $G_u$ is a geodesic, \item if there is a path from $x$ to $y \in \Z^2$ in $G_u$, then $B_u(x,y) = T(x,y)$, \item $G_u$ has no loops even as an undirected graph, \item each vertex has out degree $1$. \end{enumerate} The edges of this directed graph are the analogs of our arrow configurations $\{\alpha(T^z \w)\}$.
+They then show that under the upward finite-energy assumption \citep{MR3152744}, the geodesic graph coalesces almost surely. \citet{2016arXiv160902447A} prove similar results using different methods under weaker assumptions.
 Our dichotomy theorem classifies the behavior of such geodesic walks even when finite-energy does not hold (see \Corref{cor:dichotomy theorem for first and last passage percolation graphs}).
-Similar results have recently been proved using different methods by~\citet{2016arXiv160902447A}.
-In first-passage percolation on some hyperbolic graphs \citet{benjamini_first_2016} have shown that \bigeodesics{} exist.

-Another motivation comes from the work of~\citet{georgiou_geodesics_2015}.
-In first- and last-passage percolation, dual variational descriptions of the time-constant $g(u)$ have recently been proved by~\citet{krishnan_variational_2014-1} and \citet{MR3535900}.
-Here, the time constant is expressed as a minimization problem over \emph{functions} instead of paths.
-It turns out that certain special minimizers of the formula are the Busemann functions we discussed earlier\footnote{From the point of view of stochastic homogenization, the Busemann functions are known as correctors.}.
+\citet[Theorem 2.3]{georgiou_geodesics_2015} prove the last-passage version of the results of~\citep{MR3152744} in $d=2$: If the last-passage time-constant $g$ is differentiable at $u \in S^1$, there exists a stationary function $B_u(\w,x,y)$ that can be used to create a family of compatible semi-infinite geodesics going in direction $u$ by following the arrows defined by

-In Theorem 2.3 of~\citep{georgiou_geodesics_2015}, they prove the last-passage version of the results of~\citep{MR3152744} in $d=2$: If the last-passage time-constant $g$ is differentiable at $u \in S^1$, there exists a stationary function $B_u(\w,x,y)$ that can be used to create a family of non-crossing geodesics going in direction $u$ by following the arrows defined by
+with some specified way of breaking ties in the $\argmin$.
+Again, under the assumption of finite-energy, they prove almost sure coalescence of geodesics using the Licea-Newman argument.
+When the underlying graph is changed, finite-energy is no longer enough to prove almost sure coalescence. \citet{benjamini_first_2016} show that first-passage percolation on hyperbolic graphs with iid weights have \bigeodesics{}.